jtiala/static-nextjs-contentful/README.md

 # Next.js static export with app router and Contentful integration

-This is an example repository for a [Next.js](http://nextjs.org) site using the app router, fetching data from [Contentful](https://www.contentful.com), and generating TypeScript types for the content model.
-It also includes setups for local previewing of unpublished Contentful content and automatic site generation when content changes in Contentful.
+This is an example repository for a static [Next.js](http://nextjs.org) site using the app router, fetching data from [Contentful](https://www.contentful.com), and generating TypeScript types for the content model.
+It also includes setups for local previewing of unpublished Contentful content and automatic site generation with GitHub Actions when content changes in Contentful.

 The repo is inspired by [this great article](https://maxschmitt.me/posts/nextjs-contentful-typescript) by Max Schmitt but I've made some major changes.